In This Article

 Frequently Asked Questions

 Yes.
-Intune is included in Microsoft 365 Business Premium and Enterprise E3 and E5 plans.
+Microsoft Intune is included in Microsoft 365 Business Premium and Enterprise E3 and E5 plans.
 Starting July 2026, Microsoft is expanding Intune Suite capabilities in E3 and E5 to include Advanced Analytics, Endpoint Privilege Management, and Cloud PKI at no additional cost, giving financial institutions more security tools without new licenses.

 Justin Kirsch